kseggelke918/code_academy_code/Java/notes.md

     - no other sympols or numbers can begin a variable name
     - one word variable names start with a lowercase letter
     - variable names with more than one word, the first letter is lowercase while the beginning letter of each subsequent word is capitalized. - camelCase

+* Defining a method: Methods have a method signature that declares their return type, name and parameters

+* Calling a method: Methods are invoked with a . and ()

+* Parameters: inputs to the method and their types are delcared in parantheses in the method signature

+* Changing Instance Fields: Methods can be used to change the value of an instance field

+* Scope: Variables only exist within the domain that they are created in

+* Return: They type of the variables that are output are declared in the method signature